walkerdemel/data-docs/style/hudl_sql_style_guide.md

 description: A guide to writing clean, clear, and consistent SQL.
 ---

+~ I feel like I shouldn't change the examples of bad code into good code since this is an explanatory document.
+Instead I'll just leave this welcome message. welcome. -walker

 # Purpose
 This document exists as a resource of guiding principles for those who build, refactor and work with data models.
 It contains Decision Science’s requirements and best practices for data modeling, SQL style and data testing.